DODAS-TS/apache-iam-demo/README.md

 - then on tab Access and add the Scope `offline_access`
 - also add the response type `code token id_token`
 - click on save
+- note down the client id, secret and other configuration secret

 [VIDEO-DEMO](https://youtu.be/sVzloqCMNqg)